Olympic flame arrives in Tokyo after 'heartbreaking' fan ban

-Olympic flame arrives in Tokyo after 'heartbreaking' fan banFriday, July 09, 2021
+Olympic flame arrives in Tokyo after 'heartbreaking' fan banSaturday, July 10, 2021

 |

-TOKYO, Japan (AFP)— The Olympic flame arrived in Tokyo on Friday with just two weeks until the Games open, as athletes and fans mourned a "heartbreaking" decision to bar spectators from almost all venues over the virus.
+Tokyo, Japan (AFP) — The Olympic flame arrived in Tokyo yesterday with just two weeks until the Games open, as athletes and fans mourned a “heartbreaking” decision to bar spectators from almost all venues over the virus.

 In a taste of what is to come for thousands of athletes who will compete at the pandemic-postponed Games, the public was kept away from the arrival of the flame and a welcoming ceremony was attended only by the media and officials.